niclabs/dtc/readme.md

  To execute this tests, first you need to compile the shared object and start the dockered nodes, executing `./tests/pkcs11-test/test.sh` on the project root file.

  Finally, you need to execute the tests.
 This can be accomplished executing `go test github.com/niclabs/dtc/v2/tests/pkcs11-test`.

+ When the tests end, you can kill `test.sh` script.